fasttime/JScrewIt/Features.md

 _Available in Firefox, Chrome, Internet Explorer 10+, Safari, Opera, Microsoft Edge and Android Browser.
 This feature is not available inside web workers in Chrome, Safari before 7.1+, Opera and Android Browser 4.4.2+._
 <a name="DEFAULT"></a>
 ### `DEFAULT`
-Minimun feature level, compatible with all supported engines.
+Minimum feature level, compatible with all supported engines.
 <a name="DOCUMENT"></a>
 ### `DOCUMENT`
 Existence of the global object property document having the string representation "\[object Document\]".